-Each Borg personnel has an icon identifying which subcommand (Communication, Navigation, or Defense) it is assigned to within the Borg collective.
-Subcommand icons are used primarily to staff Borg ships, but also have other uses indicated by cards.
-Some Borg, such as the Borg Queen, have more than one subcommand icon, but may each contribute only one icon at a time to meet ship staffing requirements unless otherwise specified.
-See Seven of Nine
+Each Borg personnel has an icon identifying which subcommand (Communication, Navigation, or Pefense) it is assigned to within the Borg collective.
+Subcommand icons are used

 Borg-Affiliation Ships

 Each Borg ship has a bonus point box.
 These bonus points do not contribute to a Borg player's score, but are earned by your non-Borg opponent whenever that player destroys your Borg ship in battle (and only in battle).